-- •n is the batch size. - $\bullet c_I$ and c_O are the number of the input and output, respectively. - $\bullet h$ and w are the height and width of the input image, respectively. - • k_H and k_W are the height and width of the filters, respectively.
+- $\bullet n$ is the batch size. - • c_I and c_O are the number of the input and output, respectively. - $\bullet h$ and w are the height and width of the input image, respectively. - • k_H and k_W are the height and width of the filters, respectively.

-- x (Variable) Input variable of shape (n, c_I, h, w) . - W (Variable) Weight variable of shape (c_O, c_I, k_H, k_W) . - b (Variable) Bias variable of length c_O (optional). - stride (int or pair of ints) Stride of filter applications. stride=s and stride=(s, s) are equivalent. - pad (int or pair of ints) Spatial padding width for input arrays. pad=p and pad=(p, p) are equivalent. - use_cudnn (bool) If True, then this function uses cuDNN if available. - cover_all (bool) If True, all spatial locations are convoluted into some output pixels.
-It may make the output size larger.
+- x (Variable) Input variable of shape (n, c_I, h, w) . - W (Variable) Weight variable of shape (c_O, c_I, k_H, k_W) . - b (Variable) Bias variable of length c_O (optional). - stride (int or pair of ints) Stride of filter applications. stride=s and stride=(s, s) are equivalent. - pad (int or pair of ints) Spatial padding width for input arrays. pad=p and pad=(p, p) are equivalent. - use_cudnn (bool) If True, then this function uses cuDNN if available.

 The two-dimensional convolution function is defined as follows.
-Then the Convolution2D function computes correlations between filters and patches of size (k_H, k_W) in x.
+Then the Convolution2D function computes correlations between filters and patches of size (k_H,k_W) in x.
 Note that correlation here is equivalent to the inner product between expanded vectors.
 Patches are extracted at positions shifted by multiples of stride from the first position -pad for each spatial axis.
 The right-most (or bottom-most) patches do not run over the padded spatial size.